Fraud is bad but false positives can be worse.

 Sounds like a simple thing to do, right?

 What is the False Positive test?

 To understand the False Positive test and its repercussions we must first understand the concept of Precision and Recall – two highly important data analytics KPIs – particularly in fraud detection.

 The false positive test sets the allowed precision level for our fraud detection algorithm.
 The higher precision level is – the more conservative the fraud detection becomes.

 A lower precision rate, on the other hand, may result in an increase of total traffic detected, but at the cost of higher false positive rates.

 Each fraud rule or machine learning algorithm eventually includes a false positive threshold that could be tuned higher or lower based on multiple variables and needs.

-The key is finding the right balance between detecting as many fraud incidents as possible, while maintaining a high enough precision level.
+The key is finding the right balance between detecting as many mobile ad fraud incidents as possible, while maintaining a high enough precision level.

 An opportunistic point of view

 Most marketers act with some restraint and self reflection, which builds their credibility.
 Unfortunately, fraudsters will note this as an open opportunity.